USC-NSL/ripe-atlas/README.md

 ##Measurement scripts

 There are several measurement scripts in place for running traceroute, ping, ssl etc...
 Most scripts double as Python class modules and command-line scripts.
-As command-line scripts, each one typically takes a probe-target file as the first argument and an output file to write measurement ids as the second argument.
+As command-line scripts, each typically takes a probe-target file as the first argument and an output file to write measurement ids as the second argument.
 The probe-target file is a space-separated probeid, target pair per line such as
 ```
 4125 www.google.com
 4156 204.57.0.5